shmuelblau/MuezzinProject/README.md

 For this purpose, we have developed a project that will help detect dangerous content and provide advance warning.

+# There is a new version with a new folder arrangement in Brunch utils

 ## services & flow

 - `Preprocessor` - Reads the information and passes it on to Kafka